swmannepalli/Azure-Data-Factory-CI-CD/modules/module00.md

 **📢 Introduction**
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------

 In order to follow along with the ADF DevOps integration lab exercises, you need to provision a set of resources.
 One for Dev and one for Prod as the lab demonstrates deployment from Dev to Production.

-🤔 Dev Prerequisites
------------------------------------------------------------------------------------------------------------------------------------------------------------------
-1. **Azure subscription** - Use your own internal subscription to create all resources
-2. The Subscription must have the following resources created.
+This module will help you to create following resources: <br />

 + Dev Resource Group
 + ADLS Gen2
 + Azure Data Factory
 + Azure SQL Database
 + Azure KeyVault

+🤔 Prerequisites
+-----------------------------------------------------------------------------------------------------------------------------------------------------------------
+1. **Azure subscription** - Use your own internal subscription to create all resources
+2. An Azure account with an active subscription.
+Note: If you don't have access to an Azure subscription, you may be able to start with a free account.
+3. You must have the necessary privileges within your Azure subscription to create resources, perform role assignments, register resource providers (if required), etc.

 🧪 **Lab Dev Environment Setup**
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------